Sausalito, Tiburon, Mill Valley, Muir Woods

 1st stop: Sausalito

-Sausalito is a picturesque small seacoast village with beautiful houses that are lined along rolling hills.
+Sausalito is a picturesque small seacoast village with beautiful homes that are lined along rolling hills.
 Its center is packed with tiny souvenir shops, boutiques, and restaurants.
 From the long waterfront promenade visitors have stunning views towards San Francisco.

 If you like extend your visit with an overnight stay here are some hotel and restaurant recommendations.